docsbydesign/piClinic/README.md

 # piClinic

-This repo contains the 2nd generation of the system software that will be field tested during Summer 2019.
-The software in this repo evolves from the CTS (Clinical Terminal System) software at https://github.com/merceru-tco/cts, which is no longer being supported.
+This repo contains the system software for the piClinic information system.
+For more info, see the [project website](https://piclinic.org).

 ## Details about this repo